SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/tenable-source.md

 The Tenable source is configured with a Tenable IO Access and Secret Key.
 Your account must have `ADMINISTRATOR [64]` user permissions.
 :::

+### Vendor configuration

+You need to have a Tenable account to generate Access Key and Secret Key.
+Follow the instruction in the [Tenable documentation](https://developer.tenable.com/docs/authorization) to generate Access Key and Secret Key.

 ### Source configuration

 When you create a Tenable source, you add it to a Hosted Collector.
 Before creating the source, identify the Hosted Collector you want to use or create a new Hosted Collector.
 For instructions, see [Configure a Hosted Collector](/docs/send-data/hosted-collectors/configure-hosted-collector).